asmalizaa/javaspring/Introduction to Spring.md

    - Maven configuration file: pom.xml

 4. At this moment, you cannot run and test your application, since it is still empty.
 So we are going to write a simple service that will display "Hello World!" message.
-5. To do that, update DemoApplication.java to look like below codes.
+5. To do that, replace DemoApplication.java with codes below.

    ```java
    package com.example.demo;